Blog

 During plan year 2013, Macy’s included a notice within the Tobacco Affidavit alerting the employee to the availability of a reasonable alternative standard, so it satisfied the notice requirement.
 But Macy’s tobacco affidavit also said, “I understand that the tobacco surcharge will not be changed retroactively, and no refunds or credits will be issued.”

-Because of these alleged violations, the DOL is asking the court for the following relief (in relation to the wellness program violations):
+The DOL is asking the court for the following relief (in relation to the wellness program violations):

 • to reimburse all participants who paid the tobacco surcharge from July 1, 2011, to the present (plus interest)